lordmulder/DynamicAudioNormalizer/README.md

 Command-Line Usage <a name="chap_cli"></a>
 -------------------------------------------------------------------------------

 Dynamic Audio Normalizer program can be invoked via [command-line interface](http://en.wikipedia.org/wiki/Command-line_interface), e.g. manually from the [command prompt](http://en.wikipedia.org/wiki/Command_Prompt) or automatically by a script file.
-The basic syntax is extremely simple:
+The basic CLI syntax is extremely simple:
 * ```DynamicAudioNormalizerCLI.exe -i <input_file> -o <output_file> [options]```

 Note that the *input* and *output* files always need to be specified, while the rest is optional.
 Existing output files will be *overwritten*!